ncsa/containers-on-bw/_episodes/01-containers.md

 ## Virtual Machines

-Virtual machines are full-fledged emulators of a real computer and deserve a dedicated lesson on their own.
+Virtual machines are full-fledged emulators of real computers and deserve a dedicated lesson on their own.
 The actual "real" hardware that runs a VM is called a "host" and the emulated machine is called a "guest".
 All guest machines are managed by a single hypervisor that ensures that guests can not affect each other and the host system.
 There are two types of VMs: Type-1 ("bare metal") and